Northern Thai people: Independent state of Lan Na

-Incorporation into Thailand and Thaification
+Annexation into Rattanakosin Kingdom or Kingdom of Siam

 Until the 19th century, Lan Na retained its own structure and autonomy in internal affairs within the Siamese dominion.
-Its inhabitants were considered western Lao (or "black-bellied Lao", due to the tradition of male Tai Yuan to tattoo themselves above the hips), but not as Siamese.
-The Tai Yuan also saw themselves more as relatives of the Lao than the Siamese of the central Thai lowlands.
-As recently as the 1980s, the government of the Lao People's Democratic Republic referred to the Tai Yuan-inhabited provinces of northern Thailand as their "lost territories".
+Its inhabitants were considered western Lao (or "black-bellied Lao" because of the tradition of male Tai Yuan to tattoo themselves above the hips), However, Lanna never called themselves Lao and did not like Siam calling them Lao. but not as Siamese.
+As recently as the 1980s, the government of Laos referred to the Tai Yuan-inhabited provinces of northern Thailand as their "lost territories".
 The Siamese King Rama V (Chulalongkorn) wrote in 1883 to his high commissioner in Chiang Mai about the Tai Yuan, which he called "Lao":

-After Siam had to cede what is now Laos to France in 1893, the Thai government stopped designating the Lao and Tai Yuan living in Thailand as Lao in order not to justify further expansion of the French protectorate of Laos.
-Lan Na lost its independence in 1899, when the administrative reform under King Rama V (Chulalongkorn) introduced the centralized thesaphiban-system.
-Chulalongkorn's son Rama VI (Vajiravudh), who ruled from 1905, endeavored to turn the population of his empire into a nation and Thailand into a nation state.
-There was less and less differentiation between Siamese, Lao or Tai Yuan, instead there was increasing talk of the Thai nation.
+After Siam had to cede what is now Laos to France in 1893, the Thai government stopped designating the Lao and Tai Yuan living in Thailand as Lao to avoid justifying further expansion of the French protectorate of Laos.
+Lan Na lost its independence in 1899, when the administrative reform under King Rama V (Chulalongkorn) introduced the centralised thesaphiban-system.
+Chulalongkorn's son Rama VI (Vajiravudh), who ruled from 1905, endeavoured to turn the population of his empire into a nation and Thailand into a nation state.
+There was less and less differentiation between Siamese, Lao or Tai Yuan, and there was increasingly talk of the Thai nation.
 Vajiravudh strove to unite the different tribes under one dominant culture.
 During the Monthon reforms of the north region at the turn of the 20th century, the region of Lanna was assigned to Monthon Phayap (มณฑลพายัพ) from the Sanskrit word for "northwest".

 This policy of Thaification was intensified after the end of the absolute monarchy in 1932 and the takeover of power by Plaek Phibunsongkhram in 1938.
-Phibunsongkhram decreed in 1939 that from now on the country should only be named Thailand and its inhabitants only Thai.
+Phibunsongkhram decreed in 1939 that from now on, the country should be called only Thailand and its inhabitants only Thai.
 He forbade any ethnic or regional differentiation.
-The Lanna script was subsequently repressed in favor of the Thai alphabet.
-The use of the central Thai dialect was also promoted in the north in order to displace the Lanna language.
+The Lanna script was subsequently repressed in favour of the Thai alphabet.
+The use of the central Thai dialect was also promoted in the north in displace the Lanna language.
 As a result, many Thais cannot distinguish between citizenship (san-chat) and ethnicity or origin (chuea-chat).
 The Lanna script formerly in use by northern Thai people is also called Tai Tham script.
-Due to the effects of Thaification in the wake of Monthon reforms, few northern Thai can read or write it, as it no longer represents accurately the orthography of the spoken form.
+The effects of Thaification in the wake of Monthon reforms have caused few northern Thai to be able to read or write it, as it no longer represents accurately the orthography of the spoken form.